linebender/fearless_simd/fearless_simd/README.md

 # Webassembly

-WASM SIMD doesn't have feature detection, and so you need to compile two versions of your bundle for WASM, one with SIMD and one without, then select the appropriate one for your user's browser.
+WASM SIMD doesn't have feature detection, and so you need to compile two versions of your bundle for WASM, one with SIMD and one without, then select the appropriate one for your user's browser.P
 TODO: Expand on this.

 # Feature Flags